 The 3 Dollar Indian Gold coin is identical in design to the Indian Gold Dollar.
 Both types of coins were designed by James B. Longacre, Chief Engraver of the Philadelphia Mint.
 A leftward facing Lady Liberty with a Native American headdress bearing the word "LIBERTY" is depicted on the obverse side.
 "UNITED STATES OF AMERICA" is engraved around the periphery of the coin.

 Just like on the Indian Gold Dollar, the reverse side depicts an agricultural wreath of corn, cotton, wheat and tobacco tied with a bow.
 The coin's denomination “3 DOLLARS" and the year of issue appears at the center of the coin.
 Coins that were minted in New Orleans (mint mark: O), San Francisco (mint mark: S) or Dahlonega (mint mark: D) contain a mint mark just below the bow at the bottom.
-However, coins that were minted in Philadelphia don't have any mint mark.
+However, coins that were minted at the main Philadelphia branch of the United States Mint don't have any mint mark.

 A 3 Dollar gold coin was authorized by a congressional bill on the 21st of February 1853.
 There is still some discussion among numismatists today regarding the intended purpose of this coin.
 Most experts believe it was issued to facilitate the purchase of sheets of 3 cent stamps.
 These stamps had been authorized by Congress in 1851 along with a 3 cent silver coin.
 Whereas the silver coin facilitated the individual purchase of these stamps, the 3 Dollar coin made it easier to buy hundreds of 3 cent stamps at once.
 However, some historians believe that the California Gold Rush of that time was the true reason for the coin's introduction.